terrazzoapp/terrazzo/docs/guides/tokens.md

 # tokens.json

 Your `tokens.json` (or `tokens.yaml`) file is a complete manifest of all your design tokens.
-It follows the [Design Token Format Module (DTFM)](https://www.w3.org/community/design-tokens/), an official standard for describing design tokens.
+It follows the [Design Token Community Group format (DTCG)](https://www.w3.org/community/design-tokens/), an official standard for describing design tokens.

 The format is currently in draft, and being developed by hundreds of design leaders that work at Figma, Adobe, Salesforce, Google, Amazon, Microsoft, Zeplin, Supernova, and more!
-But despite it still being a draft, it’s still a robust format and is becoming the de-facto standard for design tokens, and many popular design systems [like GitHub Primer](https://primer.style/) either have switched to DTFM or are planning to in the near future.
+But despite it still being a draft, it’s still a robust format and is becoming the de-facto standard for design tokens, and many popular design systems [like GitHub Primer](https://primer.style/) either have switched to DTCG or are planning to in the near future.

-## DTFM Format
+## DTCG Format

 The basic design token consists of a simple JSON object with `$type` and `$value` (required), as well as an optional `$description` (highly-recommended to use to describe the token’s purpose, as well as usage instructions).